vlin02/MonteCarlo-Poker/README.md

 - Python extension w/ Pybind11?

 ## About
-Currently an exculsively Texas Holdem probability calculator, using random (MonteCarlo) simulation.
+Currently an exclusively Texas Holdem probability calculator, using random (MonteCarlo) simulation.
 Takes advantage of a comprehensive, but compact (10MB), lookup table for fast simulation speed.
 Accepts any number of player hands, including unknown hands, as well as a community hand.
 A more detailed explanation of the inner-workings is at the bottom.